 Id. at 658.
-The Texas Estates Code says that the rules applying to multiple-party accounts apply to "accounts" at a "financial institution."
+The Texas Estates Code says that the rules regarding multiple-party accounts apply to "accounts" at a "financial institution."
 The terms "accounts" includes checking, savings, CD, share account, or "other similar arrangement," at a financial institution.
 Tex.
 Estates Code § 113.001(1).
 "Financial institution" is defined to include a bank, savings bank, building and loan association, credit union, and securities brokerage firm.
 Tex.
 Estates Code § 113.001(3).
-However, in describing trust accounts Texas Estates Code Section 113.004(5) refers to "sums on deposit," so it appears that securities (stock and bonds) are excluded from the statutory scheme.
+However, in describing trust accounts Texas Estates Code Section 113.004(5) refers to "sums on deposit," so an argument can be made that cash in a "share account" is governed by the Estates Code Chapter 13 while securities (stock and bonds) are not.
 But see In re Estate of Dillard, 98 S.W.3d 386 (Tex.
-App.-- Amarillo 2003, writ denied), which applied the multiple-party account provisions in the Probate Code to a Merrill Lynch account containing "more than a million dollars of property."
+App.--Amarillo 2003, writ denied), which applied the multiple-party account provisions in the Probate Code to a Merrill Lynch account containing "more than a million dollars of property."
 Id. at 398 n.
 4.